 What to Look for When You or Someone You Love Needs Long-Term Care

 If you and your family members are currently healthy, planning for nursing home care is not likely to be a topic of conversation.
 However, injuries or illnesses can happen suddenly and discussing your options now can help you be better prepared.
-As experienced Bronx & New Rochelle Medicaid and nursing home attorneys, we can help you address issues regarding long-term care and how to pay for it.
+As experienced Bronx & Westchester Medicaid and nursing home attorneys, we can help you address issues regarding long-term care and how to pay for it.
 The following are key factors you will want to consider.

 Qualities to Look for in Nursing Home Care